ishaqkhattana/Art-Base/README.md

    - Dynamically generated social icons that lead to the respective social handles of artists (Search Rihanna for all icons, as she has all the handles available in the API)
    - A link on events that takes the user to Google Maps location of the event
 - Deployment: AWS S3 and CloudFront have been utilized to provide hosting at: https://dev.d3e2h879xzb4tz.amplifyapp.com/

+# Running the Project Locally
+- Ensure you have npm and node installed (Node v 16.0.0 used for development)
+- Open a terminal and move to the project directory
+- Type "npm install"
+- Type "npm start"
+- The project should be served locally on localhost:3000